sail-sg/Adan/README.md

 ## News

-- :fire: :fire: :fire:Faster implementation with less memory footprint is released.
+- :fire: :fire: :fire:FusedAdan with less memory footprint is released.
 - Adan is supported in the lasted version of [`Timm`](https://github.com/rwightman/pytorch-image-models).
 - Results on large language models, like **GPT2**, are released.
 - Adan is chosen as the default optimizer in the text-to-3D [DreamFusion Project](https://github.com/ashawkey/stable-dreamfusion).
 See more results [here](./dreamfusion/).
 - TF's implementation (third party) refers to [DenisVorotyntsev/Adan](https://github.com/DenisVorotyntsev/Adan).
 - JAX's version (third party) is implemented and also supported in [Deepmind/optax](https://github.com/deepmind/optax).
 - Adan is supported in the [MMClassification](https://github.com/open-mmlab/mmclassification/tree/dev-1.x) of the [OpenMMLab](https://openmmlab.com/) project.
 The user can find the log and example of using Adan to train ViT-B [here](https://github.com/open-mmlab/mmclassification/pull/1180).
+The results of the detection tasks are coming soon.

 ______________________________________________________________________